dustinpfister/blog_posts/_posts/express.md

 ### 11.2 - Bye for now

-I hope this post has done a decent job of giving a general overview of express.js, if not from here you should be able to navigate to more specific posts on various topics on express.
+I hope this post has done a decent job of giving a general overview of expressjs, if not from here you should be able to navigate to more specific posts on various topics on express.